adebayoj/fairml/README.md

 and productivity through deployment of these models, potential systemic flaws have not been fully addressed, particularly the potential for unintentional discrimination.
 This discrimination could be on the basis of race, gender, religion, sexual orientation, or other characteristics.
-This thesis addresses the question: how can an analyst determine the relative significance of the inputs to a black-box predictive model in order to assess the model’s fairness (or discriminatory extent)?
-We present FairML, an endto- end toolbox for auditing predictive models by quantifying the relative significance of the model’s inputs.
+This SM thesis project addresses the question: how can an analyst determine the relative significance of the inputs to a black-box predictive model in order to assess the model’s fairness (or discriminatory extent)?
+We present FairML, an end-to- end toolbox for auditing predictive models by quantifying the relative significance of the model’s inputs.
 FairML leverages model compression and four input ranking algorithms to quantify a model’s relative predictive dependence on its inputs.
 The